 I’m always on the look out for somewhere new to head for a walk (push) by the water with my pooch, when I heard about this place I thought it was worth a go.

-you will come across a kissing gate, a small hill but with a manual wheelchair you definitely need help in getting to the top, a number of options of where to head!?!
+Approx half a mile after the housing estateyou will come across a kissing gate, a small hill but with a manual wheelchair you definitely need help in getting to the top, a number of options of where to head!?!

-On a sunny day the terrace is open for guests to sit outside and take in the views, but as it was s little chillier sitting I.side was a better option.
+On a sunny day the terrace is open for guests to sit outside & take in the views, but as it was s little chillier sitting inside was a better option.

-sweetcorn and coriander soup to start.
+Sweetcorn and coriander soup to start.

 Followed by Chicken Milinase with salad.

 The food was ok, basic pub grub, if I’m honest but the staff were lovely ^ it was nice to try somewhere new.

 If I’m truthful I would look to do the walk another day & head to Skindals.

 There were disabled car parking bays both at the car public park & outside the front of the pub, both where smooth tarmac.